-The fair value of derivative instruments on the Statements of Assets and Liabilities have the following risk exposure at December 31, 2023:
+The fair value of derivative instruments on the Statements of Assets and Liabilities have the following risk exposure at December 31, 2024:

 Fair Value

-Fund Asset Derivative Liability Derivative
+Fund Asset Liability Derivative Derivative

 Event Driven Fund

-Equity Price Risk \$155,152(2) \$ 64,735(3)
+Equity Price Risk \$ 161,175 (2)(4) \$ 263,119 (3)

-Foreign Exchange Risk 6,859(1) 59,766 (1)
+Foreign Exchange Risk 278,572 (1) 66,562 (1)

 Merger Arbitrage Fund

-Equity Price Risk \$567,308(2) \$235,555(3)
+Equity Price Risk \$2,835,712 (2)(4) \$5,186,636 (3)

-Foreign Exchange Risk 145,040(1) 819,612(1)
+Foreign Exchange Risk 4,185,869 (1) 959,896 (1)

-- (1) Statement of Assets and Liabilities location: Unrealized gains on forward foreign currency contracts. - Statement of Assets and Liabilities location: Investments, at value.
-Purchased options only. - (3) Statement of Assets and Liabilities location: Written options contracts,
+(1) Statement of Assets and Liabilities location: Unrealized appreciation and depreciation on forward foreign currency contracts.

+(2) Statement of Assets and Liabilities location: Investments, at value.

+Purchased options only.(3) Statement of Assets and Liabilities location: Written options contracts, at value.(4) Statement of Assets and Liabilities location: Unrealized appreciation and depreciation on total return swaps.

-To reduce counterparty credit risk with respect to over-thecounter ("OTC") transactions, the Funds have entered into master netting arrangements, established within the Funds' International Swap and Derivatives Association, Inc. ("ISDA") master agreements, which allows the Funds to make (or to have an entitlement to receive) a single net payment in the event of default (close-out netting) for outstanding payables and receivables with respect to certain OTC derivative positions for each individual counterparty.
+To reduce counterparty credit risk with respect to over-the-counter ("OTC") transactions, the Funds have entered into master netting arrangements, established within the Funds' International Swap and Derivatives Association, Inc. ("ISDA") master agreements, which allows the Funds to make (or to have an entitlement to receive) a single net payment in the event of default (close-out netting) for outstanding payables and receivables with respect to certain OTC derivative positions for each individual counterparty.
 In addition, the Funds may require that certain counterparties post cash and/or securities in collateral accounts to cover their net payment obligations for those derivative contracts subject to ISDA master agreements.
 If the counterparty fails to perform under these contracts and agreements, the cash and/or securities will be made available to the Funds.

 Certain ISDA master agreements include credit related contingent features which allow counterparties to OTC derivatives to terminate derivative contracts prior to maturity in the event the Funds' net assets decline by a stated percentage or the Funds fail to meet the terms of its ISDA master agreements, which would cause the Funds to accelerate payment of any net liability owed to the counterparty.